How Forgiveness Heals - You Must Allow It to Fill Your Heart

 A friend is one in whom our heart safely trusts.
 When that trust is broken, by betrayal it turns our world inside out and upside down.
 The pain of betrayal goes deep .. real deep!

 When a friend or trusted confidant betrays you, by talking to others and scheming about you behind your back, it is paralyzing and suffocating.

 Friend betrayal leads to many tormenting questions like, "How could she do this to me?
 Why didn't she take the time to work through this with ME rather than plotting behind my back?
 I trusted her!!!

-It is hard to wrap your mind around the fact that the person whom you called a friend, the one you had safely trusted in and become vulnerable to - did not protect your name but in fact, schemed against you.
+It is hard to wrap your mind around the fact that the person whom you called a friend, the one with whom you became vulnerable - did not protect your name but in fact, schemed against you.

 Betrayal leaves your heart in a heap of ashes.
 The Innocence of trust is violated.
-The rippling effects of betrayal and deception can work its way through our emotions and lead us to a crisis.
+The rippling effects of betrayal and deception has the power to lead us to a crisis.

 What will we do with our broken heart?
 How do you forgive a friend or confidant who has, so to speak, stuck a knife in your back?